 - Garnish: 2 scallions, sliced

-- Drain and rinse with cold water to stop the cooking process; place in a large mixing bowl and drizzle with olive oil and mix well to prevent pasta from sticking together.
+- Transfer drained kale and couscous to a large mixing bowl drizzle with olive oil and mix well to prevent pasta from sticking together.

 - Add the tomatoes, bell pepper, olives, mini cucumbers, and Greek dressing; toss until combined.